U.S. FDA says 'stands ready' to work with companies developing Ebola drugs

 "What if you start giving it to people who are almost dead and they die, but it's not the drug's fault?
 Then you blame the drug."

-Geisbert said given the widespread mistrust of doctors in West Africa, which has driven dozens of victims to evade treatment, such an event could jeopardise the drug's prospects.
+Geisbert said given the widespread mistrust of doctors in West Africa, which has driven dozens of victims to evade treatment, such an event could jeopardize the drug's prospects.

 "It's a very delicate situation," he said.

-(This story corrects spelling of doctor's name in 12th paragraph to Amesh)

-(Reporting by Julie Steenhuysen; Editing by Michele Gershberg, Martin Howell, Lisa Shumaker and Dan Grebler)
+(Reporting by Julie Steenhuysen; Editing by Michele Gershberg, Martin Howell and Lisa Shumaker)